Updated/reviewed by the authors, February 2017.

 The prevalence increases to 22% after 90 years of age(2).

-It corresponds to half of exudative form prevalence(7,8,10,11).
+It corresponds to half of exudative form prevalence(4,12-14).

-In AREDS, GA was also associated with: high BMI (body mass index); use of calcium channel blockers and ß-blockers; not using anti-acids; not using hormone replacement (woman); light iris color and less education level(11,12).
+In AREDS, GA was also associated with: high BMI (body mass index); use of calcium channel blockers and ß-blockers; not using anti-acids; not using hormone replacement (woman); light iris color and less education level(14-17).

-The prevalence of GA is lower in blacks than in whites (2.1% vs 4.8%) like in exudative forms(14,15).
+The prevalence of GA is lower in blacks than in whites (2.1% vs 4.8%) like in exudative forms(18,19).

 Accordingly to AREDS the most common sequence of events leading to GA is the progression of a large drusen to hyperpigmentation, followed by regression of the drusen, hypopigmentation and ultimately RPE cell death, with development of an atrophic area of retina and underlying choriocapillaris, sometimes preceded by the appearance of refractile deposits.

-This evolution can be longer than 6 years(3,23,24).
+This evolution can be longer than 6 years(27-29).

 Although RPE cells are the most involved, the outer nuclear layer is also severely affected with dysfunction and death of photoreceptors.
 Probably rods are the first affected photoreceptors(40,41).

 The mechanisms of RPE death are best studied at junctional zone.